omarkohl/goatd/README.md

-# goatd - "Gettings Things Done" MarkDown task manager
+# goatd - GTD MarkDown task manager

+**WARNING: Right now the project is basically empty and useless.
+Everything you see and read are ideas and plans.**

-goatd (/ɡoʊtˈdiː/ ɡoʊt-DEE) is a task manager written in Go that implements the GTD methodology.
+goatd (/ɡoʊtˈdiː/ ɡoʊt-DEE) is a task manager written in Go that implements the GTD (Getting Things Done) methodology.
 The name was chosen because it contains the letters G, T and D, because the server can run as a daemon and because goats are cute.

 Goals of the project: